dorianps/TLEprediction/README.md

 `recon-all -i T1.nii -s JohnB -sd /home/Freesurfer/ -all`
 *will output the analysis of T1.nii in a folder named JohnB in /home/Freesurfer/.
 The wmparc file is what you need, convert it to niftii if necessary*
 `mri_convert --in_type mgz --out_type nii --out_orientation RAS /home/Freesurfer/JohnB/mri/wmparc.mgz `
+**I don't have a T1 image, I have only PET.
+Can I still use this tool?**
+*Maybe!
+Perhaps you can use someone's else T1 as reference, PET will be registered to that and will use the other person's parcellation.
+The fit will not be as good, but given the low resolution nature of PET it may still work.
+This solution has NOT beed tested.*
 **Why can't you do everything in Matlab or everything in R?**
 *R can easily run penalized logistic regression, but has limited resources for image processing.*
 *Matlab can do image processing through SPM, but has limited resources for penalized regression.*